azicchetti/jquerymobile-router/README.md

 right event to use.
 I guess this is the only scenario I can try to support with the router.
 Re-routing to another location seems to work as well, more on that later.

 I've modeled the way it works after the pagebeforeload event.
-So, when your bC route is matched, the transition is temporarily stopped, so that you can make your modifications to the page.
+When your bC route is matched, you can call e.preventDefault() to temporarily stop the transition and make your modifications to the page.

 The page reference is normalized by the router (you should know from the docs that pagebeforechange is invoked twice, the first time with a string and eventually with a jQuery object) so that you get